 - The number of monthly site views

 - How loyal your readers are

-- How much time you have to create products, additional content, etc.
+- How much time you have to create products or content

-- Your level of expertise in your site’s subject
+- Your expertise level in your site’s subject

 If you get less than 200,000 page views per month, you probably can’t sell ad space directly, but you might be able to make money using Google Adsense.